-Acoustic neuroma grows very slowly and it can develop for 2-3 years, until it begins to manifest itself.
+Do not despair if you have been diagnosed with acoustic neuroma.
+It grows very slowly and can develop for 2-3 years,before it begins to manifest itself.
 For some people the tumor may always retain a small dimension and in this case the patient does not require any special treatment, but only needs to be examined regularly by a doctor.

 check_circle Booking Health Service is free of charge for you.

 Send your request for the required treatment program